 - Make it at the peak of strawberry season for amazing flavor!

-- We'll use a flexible, tender galette dough made with sour cream that even beginner bakers can make with ease.
+- We'll use a flexible, tender pie crust made with sour cream that even beginner bakers can make with ease.

 - Minimal prep, and bakes in about 30 minutes.

-- A strawberry galette has a beautiful, rustic look, so there's no need to worry about perfection.
+- It's rustic, so there's no need to worry about it looking perfect.
 Let it be a lazy summer situation.

 Recipe